dart-lang/language/working/augmentation-libraries/feature-specification.md

 ```

 The merge order is `main.dart`, `a.dart`, `b.dart`, then `c.dart`.
 The
-declarations in those libraries&mdash;new declarations or augmentations&mdash;
+declarations in those library augmentations
+&mdash;new declarations or augmentations&mdash; are processed in that order,
-are processed in that order, and source order within that.
+and source order within that.

 This order is user-visible in two ways:

-*   A non-augmenting declaration must appear first before it can be augmented.
+*   A regular declaration must appear first before it can be augmented.
     For example, `C` in `main.dart` is augmented by `C` in `a.dart`.
 Likewise,
     `D` in `b.dart` is augmented by `D` in `c.dart`.
 Note that the latter is
     allowed even though `b.dart` does not itself import `c.dart`.